casey/boilerplate/README.md

 <br>

-`boilerplate` is a Rust text template engine with no runtime dependencies.
+`boilerplate` is a statically-checked Rust template engine with no runtime dependencies.

 Derive `Boilerplate` on the type you want to use as a template context: